Iran–Mexico relations

-Iran–Mexico relations are the bilateral ties between the United Mexican States and the Islamic Republic of Iran.
+The nations of Iran and Mexico established diplomatic relations in 1964.
 Both nations are members of the Group of 15, Group of 24, and the United Nations.

 History

-The first diplomatic contacts between Qajar Iran (then known as "Persia") and Porfiriato-era Mexico took place in 1889.
-In May 1903, a treaty of friendship was signed between the two nations, however, it was later abolished and declared null by the Iranian government in May 1928 due to a technicality.
+The first diplomatic contacts between Qajar Iran (then known as Persia) and Porfiriato-era Mexico took place in 1889.
+In May 1903, a treaty of friendship was signed between the two nations; however, it was later abolished and declared null by the Iranian government in May 1928 due to a technicality.
 In 1937, a new treaty was signed between the two nations and on 15 October 1964, formal diplomatic relations were established.

-In May 1975, Mohammad Reza Pahlavi paid a high-level visit to Mexico, where he met with Mexican president Luis Echeverría.
+In May 1975, Mohammad Reza Pahlavi paid a high-level visit to Mexico where he met with President Luis Echeverría.
 During the Shah's visit, he and Echeverría discussed events transpiring in the Middle East at the time; both leaders agreed to strengthen their bilateral relations and to open embassies in each other's capitals.
 In July 1975, Echeverría paid an official visit to Iran, the first and only visit to the country by a sitting Mexican head of state.

 In January 1978, anti-government demonstrations intensified in Iran, and were followed by the Islamic Revolution.
 The Iranian monarchy was consequently abolished and replaced with an Islamic republic while the Pahlavi dynasty fled the country into exile.
-After first fleeing to Egypt, Morocco, and the Bahamas, the Pahlavi family arrived in Mexico in June 1979, where they were granted political asylum.
-Fearing reprisals by the Iranian people and the new government for its decision in allowing the Shah to seek asylum in Mexico; Mexico closed its embassy in Tehran.
+After first fleeing to Egypt, Morocco, and then The Bahamas, the Pahlavi family arrived in Mexico in June 1979, where they were granted political asylum.
+Fearing reprisals by the Iranian people and the new government for its decision in allowing the Shah to seek asylum in Mexico; Mexico closed its embassy in Tehran that same year.
 As a result, Iran downgraded its diplomatic representation in Mexico to that of a chargé d'affaires.
 In October 1979, the Shah left Mexico and entered the United States for cancer treatment; he later succumbed to his illness in July 1980 in Cairo, Egypt.

 In July 1992, Mexico re-opened its embassy in Tehran and in 1994, a joint Iran–Mexico conference was held in Tehran with the objective of strengthening bilateral relations.
 A second conference took place seven years later, in 2001, in Mexico City.
 In December 2014, an Iranian parliamentarian delegation visited Mexico to mark 50 years since the two states established diplomatic relations.

-In October 2016, an exhibition of “Pre-Hispanic Codices of Mexico” was opened in the National Museum of Iran and the National Library of Iran in Tehran.
-These were 26 representative codices of the Aztec, Mayan, Mixtec, and Toltec civilizations.
+In February 2018, the first meeting bilateral political consultations was held in Mexico City.

+In May 2024, Mexican President Andrés Manuel López Obrador sent condolences for the death of Iranian President Ebrahim Raisi and Foreign Minister Hossein Amir-Abdollahian.